The Tragedy of Mathematics in Russia: Reactions of Luzin's Contemporaries

-Another evidence of Sierpinski: ``I share the opinion and the same opinion is shared by my Polish colleagues that the presence of Aleksandroff, Khinchin, Kolmogorov, and Shnirelman who confronted their former teacher in the most dishonest manner and slanderously accused him is intolerable at any meeting of decent persons'' \cite{Dugac}.
+\begin{itemize} \item[]{ I share the opinion and the same opinion is shared by my Polish colleagues that the presence of Aleksandroff, Khinchin, Kolmogorov, and Shnirelman who confronted their former teacher in the most dishonest manner and slanderously accused him is intolerable at any meeting of decent persons.} \end{itemize}

-The method of political insinuations and slander was used against the old Muscovite professorship many years before the article in {\it Pravda}.
-The declaration of November 21, 1930 of the ``initiative group'' of the Moscow Mathematical Society which consisted of L.~A.~Lyusternik, L.~G. Shnirelman, A.~O. Gelfond (1906--1968), and L.~S. Pontryagin (1908--1988) claimed that ``there appeared active counter-revolutionaries among mathematicians'' \cite{Yush}.
-Some of these were pointed out, namely, D.~F. Egorov (1869--1931), a teacher of Luzin.
-Shortly before Egorov had been arrested, and Luzin decided it wise to leave the university (he was later accused of this removal by his students).
-In his life's-description, dated as of the late 1970s, Academician Pontryagin wrote \cite{LSP}: ``The two public actions, in 1936 as regards Luzin and in 1939 as regards elections, were the important stages of my uprising as a public person.
-In my opinion both were the struggle for rightful ends.''
+The method of political insinuations and slander was used against the old Muscovite professorship many years before the {\it Pravda\/} article.
+The declaration of November 21, 1930 of the ``initiative group'' of the Moscow Mathematical Society which consisted of L.~A.~Lyusternik, L.~G. Shnirelman, A.~O. Gelfond, and L.~S. Pontryagin (1908--1988) and K.~P. Nekrasov claimed (cp.~\cite{Yush} and \cite{BogRozh}):